Jacks3262/repo_HACKATHON_2024/README.md

 ## Datasets

-Here are the datasets generated from the scripts.
+Here are the datasets generated from the scripts and the original dataset.
 * **fraud.csv**
 * **heybanco.csv**
 ## Scripts